mvolkmann/blog/src/rust.md

         numbers.push(n);
     }

+    // The times given here are from a 2019 MacBook Pro laptop
+    // with 32GB of memory and 8 cores.
     // Multiplying all the numbers by two took 2.617 seconds using one thread. let start = Instant::now();
     numbers.iter_mut().for_each(|p: &mut f64| *p *= 2.0);
     println!("elapsed time: {:?}", start.elapsed());

-    // Using multiple threads on an 8-core machine took only 554ms. let start = Instant::now();
+    // Using multiple threads took only 554ms. let start = Instant::now();
     numbers.par_iter_mut().for_each(|p: &mut f64| *p *= 2.0);
     println!("elapsed time: {:?}", start.elapsed());